The Los Angeles Times cited research from the Annenberg Inclusion Initiative on the scarce number of characters 60 and over in feature films.

 CNN featured a column by Sandy Tolan on how attending a baseball game provided a glimpse of life after the pandemic.
 "Standing there together, as the shadows lengthened on the grass, just our presence at an Arizona baseball diamond was all the promise we needed," he wrote.

-The Christian Science Monitor cited research from the Annenberg Inclusion Initiative on the percentage of popular songs performed or written by female artists.
+Billboard cited research from the Annenberg Inclusion Initiative on the low number of Grammy-nominated women.